 - You can place mulch around the plant to help seal in moisture

 That’s it!
-That’s all you need to plant coneflowers.
+That’s all that’s needed to plant coneflowers.
 Pretty simple, right?
-Now onto plant care.
+Now we’ll get into plant care.
 The steps below will walk you through how to care for coneflowers after you get them into the ground.

 Watering Coneflower Plants

-Overhead watering wets the leaves and blooms of your plant, which can lead rot and gray mold.
-This fungus will make the foliage turn black and moldy – and you will notice the difference very quickly!
+Overhead watering wets the leaves and blooms of your plant, which can lead rot and gray mold, something that coneflowers are particularly susceptible to.
+This fungus will make the foliage turn black and moldy – and you will notice the difference pretty easily.

-Unfortunately, once it takes over your plant, there’s really nothing you can do to revive your plant.
+Unfortunately, once it takes over your plant, there’s really nothing you can do to revive it.
 If you don’t dig it out of its planting spot, the disease can spread through the soil and onto your other plants.